Last Updated on: 24th January 2024, 07:09 pm

 Bandera Mexicana (Mexican Flag)

-That’s what happens when using mint and grenadine liqueurs to represent the green and red hues, respectively; Blanco Tequila provides the white color.
+To achieve the desired hues, mint and grenadine liqueurs are utilized, representing the green and red shades, while Blanco Tequila provides the white layer.

 Bandera Mexicana ingredients: